 The finalists of the FIP RISE Bandol, Pol Hernández and Ramiro Valenzuela, will continue their adventure together in 2025, at least for now.
-In an interview with Mark, Pol Hernández, 65th in the world, spoke about his association with the Argentine, 77th in the world, and about the challenges of a long season for players of their level.
+In an interview with Brand, Pol Hernández, 65th in the world, spoke about his association with the Argentine, 77th in the world, and about the challenges of a long season for players of their level.

 The 20-year-old Spanish player from Granollers explained: "It's normal that at certain times in the season you're more tired and you can't give your best.
 For me, that's where the difference lies between the players at the top and the bottom of the rankings: they, even if they're not at 100%, know how to manage the competition better and perform better."